Portrait of Jason

-Portrait of Jason is a 1967 documentary film directed, produced and edited by Shirley Clarke and starring Jason Holliday (né Aaron Payne, 1924-1998).
+Portrait of Jason is a 1967 documentary film directed, produced and edited by Shirley Clarke and starring Jason Holliday.

 In 2015, the United States Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".

 Synopsis

 A gay African-American hustler and aspiring cabaret performer, Jason is the sole on-screen presence in the film.
 He narrates his troubled life story to the camera, behind which Clarke and her partner at the time, actor Carl Lee, provoke and berate Jason with increasing hostility as the film progresses.
-The film employs avant-garde and cinéma vérité techniques to reach the tragedy underlying Jason's theatrical, exaggerated persona.
+The film employs avant-garde and cinéma vérité techniques to expose the tragedy underlying Jason's theatrical, exaggerated persona.

 Production background

 Filming for Portrait of Jason took place in the living room of Clarke's Hotel Chelsea penthouse apartment.
 The shoot started at 9:00 p.m. on Saturday, December 3, 1966, and ended 12 hours later.
 While Clarke originally intended for Jason to be the only speaking character in the film, she included the off-screen voices of her, Carl Lee, and other crew members in the final cut.
 She later revealed why she did this:

 The inclusion of the off-camera voices is most important in the final reel, when Carl Lee and others begin to verbally attack Jason for wrongs he has done them or their perception of his bad character.
 The assaults make Jason become defensive and weepy for the first time in the film.
 However, by the very end of the film, he brushes off the continuing attacks by trying to make jokes of them, although, in stark contrast to the film before the final reel, he himself does not laugh.
 His final words are, "Finally.
 Oh, that was beautiful.
 I'm happy about the whole thing."
 His face is once again a completely out-of-focus abstraction, so the lack of visual information makes it difficult to know whether these words are meant to be sarcastic.